Tips for Building a Successful Software Development Team

-However, the most optimal scale for an IT project to start is within 4-5 people, with such this number of members, the focus on the project is proved to be higher, each member will fully immerse themselves into the project’s details, and the sense of responsibility of each individual is also placed on top for the common goal of the whole group.
-More importantly, communication, this scale allows for seamless connection and communication among members, thereby improving productivity significantly in the working process.
+However, the most optimal scale for an IT project to start is within 4-5 people.
+With such number of members, the focus on the project is proved to be higher, each member will fully immerse themselves into the project’s details.
+The sense of responsibility of each individual will also increase as they all contribute towards the common goal of the whole group.
+More importantly, this scale allows for seamless connection and communication among members, thereby improving productivity significantly in the working process.

 You may have heard about The Ringelmann effect, which describes a common productivity issue when working in groups – increasing numbers of people is inversely proportional to job performance, and this is due to two main reasons: loss of motivation and problems related to coordination.
 In fact, it is never wrong under any circumstances!